 Mitch is taken back to the hospital and put under quarantine watch.
-His teenage daughter from his previous marriage, Jory, arrives.
+His teenage daughter from his previous marriage, Jory (Anna Jacoby-Heron), arrives.
 They talk on a phone.
 Jory feels guilty of not being there when Clark died, but Mitch says it is not her fault.
-In addition, if she had been, she could of been infected too.
+In addition, if she had been, she could have been infected too.
 She is all he has left.
 Mitch tells Jory to go home to her mother, but Jory says she will not leave him.
 She is staying with him.

 Two doctors, Ally Hextall (Jennifer Ehle) and David Eisenberg (Demetri Martin) go into a secure bio lab and look at the samples taken from Beth's body among others.
 Hextall says they need to send it to Dr. Sussman (Eliott Gould).
 Sussman is another doctor in a less secure bio medical facility then theirs.
 He is leaving when he is accosted by Allen about accusations that this virus is being manufactured as a potential profiting scheme by drug companies.
 Sussman tells him to make an appointment and insults Allen's journalism saying, "Blogging is graffiti with punctuation."